PauloJPS/Coupled-Time-Crystals/README.md

-Coupled-Time-Crystals

-Codes for reproducing the data and figures of the article entitled "Thermodynamics and energy storage in coupled time crystals"
+Codes for reproducing the data and figures of the article entitled "Thermodynamics of coupled time crystals with an application to energy storage"

 Authors: Paulo J. Paulino,Albert Cabot, Gabriele De Chiara, Mauro Antezza, Igor Lesanovsky, and Federico Carollo